inem/hamdown/README.md

 You are very welcome to contribute!
 Whether you'll write a spec, decide to develop a proof of concept of Hamdown, or share an idea of how to approach the development - it all would be very valuable.

 Idea author has no experience in template engines development.
-Although I am willing to educate myself and work on specification, I don't see myself as a main developer of Hamdown engine yet.
+Although I am willing to educate myself and work on the specification, I don't see myself as the main developer of the Hamdown engine yet.

 ## Implementation ideas